OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Please note that slurmd_ will call NHC_ at startup, if HealthCheckProgram has been configured in slurm.conf_.
 Jobs started by slurmd_ may fail if the InfiniBand port is not yet up.

-We have written some InfiniBand_tools_ to delay the NetworkManager_ network-online.target for InfiniBand/Omni-Path
+We have written some InfiniBand_tools_ to delay the NetworkManager_ ``network-online.target`` for InfiniBand/Omni-Path networks
-so that slurmd_ gets started only after all networks are actually up.
+so that slurmd_ gets started only after **all** networks are actually up.

 .. _NetworkManager: https://en.wikipedia.org/wiki/NetworkManager
 .. _InfiniBand_tools: https://github.com/OleHolmNielsen/Slurm_tools/tree/master/InfiniBand